 Monogenic - Sample Prioritization Working Group

-The Sample Prioritization Group is one of the three working groups making up the Monogenic Hub.
-Our working group goal is to prioritize samples for the Monogenic Hub in a manner that is fair and democratic.
+The Sample Prioritization Group is one of the three working groups making up the Monogenic Network.
+Our working group goal is to prioritize samples for the Monogenic Network in a manner that is fair and democratic.

 By focusing on samples with a high chance of a monogenic cause, we hope to increase the likelihood of discovering new PD genes.
 We also hope to gather samples from across the world and include patients from underrepresented populations.